gnosischain/documentation/docs/specs/consensus/posdao.md

 :::

 :::info
-Prior to Public POSDAO, Permissioned POSDAO was used nominated validators to sign blocks. xDai transitioned to public POSDAO in December, 2020.
+Prior to Public POSDAO, Permissioned POSDAO was used nominated validators to sign blocks.
+Gnosis Chain (formerly xDai Chain) transitioned to public POSDAO in December, 2020.
 :::

 ## Whitepaper